-T/Th, 11:10am-12:25pm, Sanford Hall 313
+T/Th, 11:10am-12:25pm, Caldwell Hall 302

-Last updated: January 5, 2023

-Professor Megan Turnbull Teaching Assistant: Ashley Pieper-Smith
+Professor Megan Turnbull

+Email: megan.turnbull@uga.edu

+Office hours: By appointment

+Teaching Assistant: Lou Vedel

+Email: lou.vedel@uga.edu

-Email: megan.turnbull@uga.edu Email: ashley.pieper@uga.edu Office hours: Tuesdays, 3:45-5:45pm, Office hours: By appointment
+Office hours: By appointment

-Candler Hall, Room 312

 COURSE DESCRPTION

 Why do some countries hold elections while others do not?
 Why do some governments provide security and welfare to their citizens while others struggle to do so?
 Why does civil war happen in some places but not others?
 Are some democracies backsliding and if so, why?
 These questions and others have long animated the field of comparative politics and are among the several of which we will explore this semester.
 This course aims to provide students with a firm foundation in the subfield of comparative politics, preparing them for more specialized classes on the topics in the course schedule below.
 The course has two main objectives: